-SEIA is working to design and implement a sustainable process for our October 2018 office move:
+- SEIA staff worked hard to design and implement a sustainable process for our October 2018 office move including:

-- Current furniture inventory and disposal plan: we are creating an inventory of all office furniture to make sure as many items as possible are sent to new homes and diverted from landfill.
+- Furniture inventory and disposal plan: We created an inventory of all office furniture to make sure as many items as possible were sent to new homes and diverted from landfill.

-- Sustainability accountability with the larger office-move team: sustainability representatives sit in on weekly meetings with our office architects to ensure that our new space is designed to meet LEED standards and that new furniture is responsibly sourced.
+- SEIA staff Sustainability Team representatives participated in meetings with our office architects to ensure that our new space was designed to meet LEED standards and that new furniture was responsibly sourced.

 - Engage in multiple E-Waste Days per year, working with our building to properly recycle or dispose of electronic waste to be recycled.
 Electronic waste contains toxic materials that are dangerous to dispose of in a traditional landfill.

-- Transitioned the office coffee system from single serve plastic pods to a drip coffee carafe system, which eliminates waste from plastic pods and allows us to compost our coffee grinds and paper filter.
+- Transitioned the office coffee system away from single serve plastic pods to a system that allows us to compost our coffee grinds.

-- Conducting a procurement assessment to understand the organization’s purchasing habits, then use this information to find more sustainable options that are both cost-effective and popular with staff.
+- Conducted a procurement assessment to understand the organization’s purchasing habits, then used this information to find more sustainable options that are both cost-effective and popular with staff.

 - SEIA staff is diverting food scraps and other organic matter from reaching landfills by hiring Veteran Compost to compost these items.